DS-100/sp22/lecture/lec18.md

 16.1, in addition to giving an overview of the lecture, walks through why we need to split our data into train and test in the first place, and how cross-validation works.
 It primarily consists of slides.
 16.2 and 16.3 walk through the process of creating a basic train-test split, and evaluating models that we’ve fit on our training data using our testing data.
 Code is in “Part 1”.
 16.4 walks through the process of implementing cross-validation.
 In this video there references to a `Pipeline` object in `scikit-learn`.
 This is **not** in scope for us, so do not worry about its details.
+Code is in “Part 1”.

 Sections 16.5 and 16.6 discuss regularization.